 Choose a release

-Ubuntu Core releases track a corresponding Ubuntu LTS release, and there are currently three supported versions available: Ubuntu Core 20 (UC20), Ubuntu Core 18 (UC18) and Ubuntu Core 16 (UC16).
+Ubuntu Core releases track a corresponding Ubuntu LTS release, and there are currently four supported versions: Ubuntu Core 22 (UC22), Ubuntu Core 20 (UC20), Ubuntu Core 18 (UC18) and Ubuntu Core 16 (UC16).

-Ubuntu Core is more than a repackaged version of Ubuntu.
-Ubuntu Core 20, for example, offers full-disk encryption, a new recovery mode and Raspberry Pi ARMv7 and ARMv8 support.
+Ubuntu Core is more than a repackaged version of Ubuntu; Ubuntu Core 20 and 22, for example, offer full-disk encryption (FDE), new recovery modes and Raspberry Pi ARMv7 and ARMv8 support.

-Below, we cover installing a reference image of the latest version of Ubuntu Core, UC20.
+Below, we cover installing a reference image of the latest version of Ubuntu Core (UC22) on a Raspberry Pi.

-The typical installation procedure for UC20 as follows:
+The typical installation procedure for UC22 is as follows:

 See Supported platforms for links to device support and images.